Walt Disney Records: The Legacy Collection

 Walt Disney Records: The Legacy Collection is a compilation album series produced and released by Walt Disney Records.

 Background

 The majority of the series commemorates distinct anniversaries of Disney films and the 60th anniversary of Disneyland, containing newly remastered versions of the original and expanded soundtrack albums.
 Each individual title features original artwork and illustrations by Walt Disney Animation Studios visual development artist, Lorelay Bové.
 A majority of the releases feature "The Lost Chords"; newly recorded tracks done in-house by Disney staff musicians of originally discarded songs and produced to sound period-appropriate to their album counterparts.
 The first entry in the series, dedicated to The Lion King, was released on June 24, 2014.
-The sixteenth volume in the series, dedicated to Aladdin was released on September 9, 2022.
+The sixteenth and most recent volume in the series, dedicated to Aladdin, was released on September 9, 2022.
 A box set containing the first twelve volumes was released on November 15, 2015.

 The Lion King

 The Legacy Collection: The Lion King was released on June 24, 2014, in conjunction with the 20th anniversary of The Lion King.
 The two-disc album includes the film's original soundtrack and approximately thirty minutes of previously unreleased music mixed by Alan Meyerson, as well as liner notes from Hans Zimmer and producer Don Hahn.